rjmccall/swift-evolution/visions/accessors.md

 #### Scope of usability of the value

 When performing a storage declaration, the declaration makes guarantees about the access scope in which the value is safe to use.
 Like the lifetime dependencies of non-`Escapable` value types, these guarantees are intrinsic to the overall signature of the storage declaration.
 A storage declaration that makes a certain guarantee cannot evolve to make a weaker guarantee.
-Unlike the dependencies of the value type, the access scope restrictions are more specific to exactly how the access is performed. `get` and `set` accessors simply return and accept independent values, with no scope restrictions necessary. `read`, `borrow`, `modify`, and `mutate` all inherently provide access to the value only within a specific access scope, which can be narrower than any lifetime dependencies of the value itself.
+Unlike the dependencies of the value type, the access scope restrictions are more specific to exactly how the access is performed. `get` and `set` accessors simply return and accept independent values, with no scope restrictions necessary. `yield`, `borrow`, `yield inout`, and `mutate` all inherently provide access to the value only within a specific access scope, which can be narrower than any lifetime dependencies of the value itself.

 `borrow` and `mutate` require the access scope to be broader than the access itself because the returned value or reference must be valid to use after the accessor returns.
 A common choice for instance members of value types would be the access scope of `self`, which matches what value types naturally guarantee for their stored properties.
 But it can also be some other contextual lifetime dependency.
 For example, `Span.subscript` can borrow elements with a scope matching the memory dependency of the span, which is much broader than some scope associated with the subscript access, because the elements are immutable within that entire scope.

-By design, `read` and `modify` can provide access for a narrower scope than `borrow` and `mutate` can.
+By design, `yield` and `yield inout` can provide access for a narrower scope than `borrow` and `mutate` can.
 The most conservative assumption is that the value or reference can only be used during the duration of the coroutine, which is to say, for the scope of the access itself.
-In principle, a `read` or `modify` accessor could promise that the value or reference is safe to access even after the coroutine completes.
+In principle, a `yield` or `yield inout` accessor could promise that the value or reference is safe to access even after the coroutine completes.
 However, it's unclear why that would ever be useful, because it means that the finalization phase of the access --- the whole purpose of using a coroutine accessor in the first place --- is no longer reliably ordered after the client is done using the value or reference.
-For example, a `didSet`-like finalization at the end of a `modify` accessor which sends notifications whenever the value changes would potentially miss changes because the reference can still be modified after the finalization is triggered.
+For example, a `didSet`-like finalization at the end of a `yield inout` accessor which sends notifications whenever the value changes would potentially miss changes because the reference can still be modified after the finalization is triggered.
 The only useful rule appears to be that the access scope of the value/reference is nested within the coroutine.

 ### Ownership of the containing value